UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 91868204	23764831
 ...
 ```
+_executed on 2020.06.17, total count was 1594 (returns all CIDs, not all have linked PMID)._

-The first column are the PubChem CIDs and the second column contains the linked PMIDs.
+The first column contains the PubChem CIDs and the second column contains the linked PMIDs.

 ### Retrieve Associated PubChem Compounds from a PubMed Search